-Financial liabilities are classified as other financial liabilities, based on the purpose for which the liability was incurred, and comprise accounts payables and accrued liabilities, and deferred convertible debt.
+Financial liabilities are classified as other financial liabilities, based on the purpose for which the liability was incurred, and comprise accounts payables, accrued liabilities, deferred convertible debt, promissory note and amounts due to shareholder.
 These liabilities are initially recognized at fair value net of any transaction costs directly attributable to the issuance of the instrument and subsequently carried at amortized cost using the effective interest rate method, which ensures that any interest expense over the period to repayment is at a constant rate on the balance of the liability carrying in the statement of financial position.
 Interest expense in this context includes initial transaction costs and premiums payable on redemption, as well as any interest or coupon payable while the liability is outstanding.